 If gamification is so great, why haven’t we been doing it all along?

-In truth, gamification has been around for a long time.
+In truth, gamification in eLearning has been around for a long time.
 Astronauts spend years playing games on terra firma before leaving the bounds of gravity, and there’s a reason the military exercises that simulate battlefield conditions are called “war games.”
-If games can keep these heroes alive, just think what gamification could do for your corporate training.
+If games can keep these heroes alive, just think what gamification could do for your training programs.